RosettaCommons/documentation/rosetta_basics/score-types.md

-hbond_sc                                   Sidechain-sidechain hydrogen bond energy dslf_fa13                                  Disulfide geometry potential rama                                       Ramachandran preferences omega                                      Omega dihedral in the backbone fa_dun                                     Internal energy of sidechain rotamers as derived from Dunbrack's statistics p_aa_pp                                    Probability of amino acid at Φ/Ψ ref                                        Reference energy for each amino acid
+hbond_sc                                   Sidechain-sidechain hydrogen bond energy dslf_fa13                                  Disulfide geometry potential rama                                       Ramachandran preferences omega                                      Omega dihedral in the backbone.
+A Harmonic constraint on planarity with standard deviation of ~6 deg. fa_dun                                     Internal energy of sidechain rotamers as derived from Dunbrack's statistics p_aa_pp                                    Probability of amino acid at Φ/Ψ ref                                        Reference energy for each amino acid